scuzzydude/asimov/asimov.md

 ## Collecting Whatever

 Have two or three brownies too many and decide to wash it down with the \$20,000 bottle of wine you told your wife was an "Investment."
 Well, it was the best bottle of wine you'd ever had.
 No reason not to turn that passion into a measurement of your responsibility.
-Start a scoot for the series or vineyard or however wine people classify these things, and now, just maybe, you're there early, you turn that "experience" into generational wealth.
+Start a scoot for the series or vineyard or however wine people classify these things, and maybe, you're get in early, you turn that "experience" into generational wealth.

 If you're passionate about something, you've found genius in something.
 Or it's vanity, and you're an idiot who should have let his wife hold the key to his investment cellar.